artanzand/Kaggle_projects/README.md

 ## Setting up Kaggle API
 To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
 Then go to the 'Account' tab of your user profile (https://www.kaggle.com/<username>/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 Place this file in the location `~/.kaggle/kaggle.json`.
 I have already included the `kaggle` package in the repo environment, and running the below script should download the required files.

-## To download the csv files
+## To download the data files
-Run the following commands at the command line/terminal from the root directory of the project:
+Run the following commands at the command line/terminal from the root directory of the project to download the data files in a `/downloads` folder:
 ```
 make all
 ```